 This historic structure was designated a national Underground Railroad site through the National Park Service’s Network to Freedom.
-Eight known Freedom Seekers passed through Mt.
-Clare on their journeys north to freedom, including Henry “Box” Brown and Ellen and William Craft.
+The museum has documented at least 20 Freedom Seekers whose journeys north to freedom included the B&O Railroad, some of whom passed through Mt.
+Clare, including Henry “Box” Brown and Ellen and William Craft.
 An exhibition at the museum is planned for 2022 on this history.

-Mt.
-Clare Station also received the world’s first telecommunications message.
 In 1843, congress appropriated $30,000 to Samuel Morse for a telegraph line between Washington, DC and Baltimore, along the right-of-way of the Baltimore and Ohio Railroad.
-On May 24, 1844, Morse demonstrated the new technology by sending the first telegram by Morse Code from the old Supreme Court Chamber in the US Capitol Building in Washington to Mt.
-Clare Station.
+On May 24, 1844, Morse demonstrated the new technology by sending the first telegram by Morse Code from the old Supreme Court Chamber in the US Capitol Building in Washington to Baltimore.
 That first message read, “What hath God wrought,” a phrase from the Bible’s Book of Numbers.
 The technology was embraced quickly and electronic communications soon radically changed society and how humanity communicates.

 Notes on the original construction of the building include the B&O’s 1851 Annual Report, which announced completion of the depot stating, “a Passenger Lodge, with offices on the second story has been built at Poppleton street, in this City, to afford a very necessary accommodation to the citizens of the Western section of the City, who take or leave the cars at that place.”
 The station contained two waiting rooms, a ticket booth, and offices upstairs.
 The building once served as the entrance of the museum, as well.